 I listened to a 30 minute YouTube video from Simon Sinek today.
-He got me to thinking about what I am doing to grow my business.
+He got me thinking about what I am doing to grow my business.

 One of the points I took from Simon’s message is not really new.
 I’ve heard it many different times in different ways.
 Simon has even given this ‘message’ to me before in his other talks.

 I won’t distract from the video anymore.
 I encourage you to go watch it yourself – Simon Sinek: If you don’t Understand People, you don’t Understand Business.

 The point I took from Simon’s message that I will share here is basically; ‘How are you helping others?’

 My philosophy behind LinkedIn is based on 4 areas: